Kaysims/Grip-Club/README.md

 * ### Chrome desktop Thank You page Lighthouse results :
 ![Thank you desktop results](assets/readme-images/thankyou-desktop.png)

-* Some bugs have been fixed before this lighthouse test was run, this will be discussed below in the fixed bugs section.
-The unfixed bugs will also be discussed in the bugs section below.
 * The performance was down one point across three pages, the reason shown in dev tools was "Eliminate render-blocking resources".
 * The best practice for the Grip Club classes page was down eight points.
 This was due to incorrect aspect ratios for the images.